MeiQ: Labyrinth of Death: Development

 A teaser website for the game was launched by Compile Heart on February 18, 2015, with a countdown timer of seven days.
 MeiQ: Labyrinth of Death itself was announced on the February 24th issue of Dengeki PlayStation, where it was revealed to be the second entry in the Makai Ichiban Kan series of video games.
 Additional information was also released on March 26.
 On March 18, the first teaser trailer was released.
 MeiQ: Labyrinth of Death's first full gameplay trailer was released on October 7.
 The game is produced by Norihisa Kochiwa, Naoko Mizuno, and Makoto Kitano; directed by Tomoki Tauchi, with sound by Tenpei Sato and Satoshi Kadokura.
 Ryoji designed the characters whilst mecha artist Hidetaka Tenjin designed the guardians.
 The developers stated that the game was deliberately designed to be difficult, and not dissimilar to a Metal Max game.

 On June 23, the release date for MeiQ: Labyrinth of Death was originally set as October 8, 2015.
 However, on December 9, the game was delayed to December 17, with Compile Heart citing "various reasons".
 Players who pre-order get an additional "Trillion Form" for use in-game, as part of a collaboration with Trillion: God of Destruction, another Compile Heart game.
-The game's opening theme song is "Ryuusei no Ribbon" by Kanaha Mori, with lyrics by Midori Ide and composition by Tenpei Sato; its ending theme, "Starry Night", is sang by Serena Tanaka, with lyrics by Ar†cana and composition also by Tenpei Sato.
+The game's opening theme song is "Ryuusei no Ribbon" by Kanaha Mori, with lyrics by Midori Ide and composition by Tenpei Sato; its ending theme, "Starry Night", is sung by Serena Tanaka, with lyrics by Ar†cana and composition also by Tenpei Sato.

 On May 9, 2016, it was announced that Idea Factory International is bringing the game to North American and European English-speaking territories under the name MeiQ: Labyrinth of Death (as opposed to its Japanese title, Death Under the Labyrinth.)
 The game was released both physically and digitally on September 13 in North America and September 16 in Europe; however, it was refused classification in Australia as Australian censors believed that there is a character who appears underage being depicted in a sexualized manner (namely Connie).